-How to Find All Office 365 Groups using PowerShell?
+How to Get All Office 365 Groups using PowerShell?

 Requirement: Get Office 365 Groups using PowerShell.

-How to Get Office 365 Groups in Admin Center?
+How to Get Office 365 Groups in the Admin Center?

 Microsoft Office 365 Groups provide a simple and efficient way to collaborate with others in your organization.
 However, manually locating all the groups in your tenant can be a tedious task.
 This blog post will show you how to use PowerShell to quickly find all Office 365 groups in your tenant.